FranciscoGutierrez/some-dots/README.md

 <some-dots></some-dots>
 ```

-Please look the documentation for more options.
+Please look at the [documentation](https://franciscogutierrez.github.io/some-dots/components/some-dots/demo/) for more options.

 # Screen Shots